85

 Raymond Lafon 2021 (barrel sample) 93p

-Tasted twice - last time in November 2021.
+Tasted three times - last time in April 2023.
 Consistent notes.
 Delicate aromas of pineapple and peaches on the nose, a bit lighter than usual on the palate, great finesse and elegance, fine acidity, and honeyed aftertaste.
 This was from the barrel in June 2020.
-When tasted in November 2021, it actually improved after ageing in barrel, when tasted after bottling.
-It's better in terms of intensity of flavours and depth and length.
-Botrytized flavours of almonds and honey melon, vibrant, refined and has great acidity.
+When tasted in November 2021, it improved after aging in the barrel and when tasted after bottling.
+It's better in terms of intensity of flavors and depth and length.
+Botrytized almonds and honey melon.
+Vibrant, refined, and with great acidity on the palate.
 Long honeyed finish.
 Superb effort.
+Tasted a bit lighter in April 2023.

 Raymond Lafon 2018 94-95p

 Tasted twice - last time in November 2021.
 Consistent notes.
-Quite an aromatic wine with pineapple, sweet grapefruit and mango, elegance, refined, bright acidity, and long finish.
-Not the concentrated vintage here, lighter than usual, but a lot of elegance and finesse compensate for that.
+Quite an aromatic wine with pineapple, sweet grapefruit, mango, elegance, refined, bright acidity, and a long finish.
+Not the concentrated vintage here, lighter than usual, but a lot of grace and finesse compensate for that.

 Raymond Lafon 2017 95-96p

 Tasted four times - last time in November 2021.
 Consistent notes.
 One-third of the crop was lost due to frost in April.
-Very impressive wine filled with freshness, great acidity and sweetness.
-Tasty flavours of almonds, pear, peach and apricot.
-Splendid complexity, elegance and finesse.
+Very impressive wine filled with freshness, great acidity, and sweetness.
+Tasty flavors of almonds, pear, peach, and apricot.
+Splendid complexity, elegance, and finesse.
 Sophisticated touch.
 Excellent effort.

 Raymond Lafon 2016 93p

 Tasted three times - last time in April 2019.
 Consistent notes.
-Not quite the same intensity of botrytised flavours as in 2017 and 2018, elegance, finesse and nice acidity.
+Barely the same intensity of botrytised flavors as in 2017 and 2018, elegance, finesse, and nice acidity.

 Raymond Lafon 2015 96p